AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/user-notifications.md

 1. Learner rejected nomination
 1. For manager approved courses, manager approves/rejects a request for course enrollment
 1. Learner wait list is cleared.
-1. Learner has been auto enrolled&nbsp;to a course or learning program or a certification
+1. Learner has been auto enrolled to a course or learning program or a certification
 1. Learner completes a certification
 1. Manager approves/rejects the proof of certification completion document uploaded by the learner
 1. When the deadline for a particular course instance is approaching.
 (Administrator can set the date from which reminder notifications can appear for learner).